Starting a 501(c)(3) nonprofit in New York is easy, just follow these easy steps to file the New York Certificate of Incorporation:

 The filing fee is $75.

-- Checks and money orders for must be made payable to the "Department of State"
+- Checks and money orders must be made payable to the "Department of State"

-- Cash payments will only be accepted in-person.
-Do not send cash through the mail.
+- Cash payments will only be accepted in person.

 - Accepted credit cards include Visa, MasterCard, and American Express

 How long does it take to process Form DOS 1511?